How to Start a Corporation in Wyoming

 How to Incorporate in Wyoming

-As a business-friendly state with a fairly low corporate tax rate (4.4%), Wyoming has a lot to offer entrepreneurs looking to set up a new corporation.
+With business-friendly laws and no corporate tax, Wyoming has a lot to offer entrepreneurs looking to set up a new corporation.
 This guide covers the basics.

 While corporations are a more complicated business entity type to create and manage than an LLC, there are advantages to starting a corporation, such as the ability to issue stock in order to raise capital.